predsci/PROF/mkdocs/docs/install.md

 # PROF Installation Instructions

-This R package requires an R or RStudio installation and Fortran/GCC compilers.
+This R package requires an R or Rstudio installation and Fortran/GCC compilers.
+We strongly recommend using the package with its user friends Shiny-app GUI (see below).

 ## Using 'devtools' in an R console

 >\> library(devtools)
 >\> install_git(url="https://github.com/predsci/PROF")